 I have to admit that in this respect I know how to have a good time.
 Occasionally, I like to drink one or two glasses of wine or Moscow Mule.
 Alcohol has a more relaxing effect on me, I become more talkative, my hand movements are bigger – at least according to the legend – and with too much alcohol I could fall asleep while standing.
-But I also know people who become aggressive and really uncomfortable when they drink alcohol.
+But I also know people who become aggressive and really uncomfortable when they drink it.

 What is alcohol anyway?

 Our body can not store alcohol, unlike the other macronutrients.
 That’s why our bodies depend on breaking it down and excreting it.
-This alcohol metabolism is incompatible with other metabolic processes: While our body and especially our liver is busy with sobering up, our fat metabolism reached the low point.
-Not only because of the high calorie density, but also because of this inhibition of fat loss you should avoid alcohol during a diet.
+This alcohol metabolism is incompatible with other metabolic processes: While our body and especially our liver is busy with sobering up, our fat metabolism reached a low point.
+Not only because of the high-calorie density but also because of this inhibition of fat loss you should avoid alcohol during a diet.

-What is alcohol doing in our body?
+What is alcohol doing in our bodies?

 In the case of alcohol metabolism, also free radicals are produced.
 I have already told you more about free radical’s exact effect here.
-In addition, the neurotoxin in our body inhibits the absorption of vitamins, trace elements and other vital nutrients.
+In addition, the neurotoxin in our body inhibits the absorption of vitamins, trace elements, and other vital nutrients.

 Plus, alcoholic beverages often contain carcinogenic substances from fermentation and production such as nitrosamines and phenols.
 Since our liver is primarily concerned with the metabolism of all these substances, as a detoxification organ it is above all affected by diseases caused by abuse.

-But a glass is ok, right?
+But one glass is ok, right?